Guide 3.0 - Available Now!

-Educators both in academia and in the clinic may wish to use the practice patterns as a teaching tool—for example, for students to apply to “paper patients” or hypothetical cases to help them understand the elements of patient/client management—but the patterns are not intended to be used to guide clinical practice in the management of actual patients or clients.
+Educators both in academia and in the clinic may wish to use the practice patterns as a teaching tool—for example, for students to help them understand the elements of patient/client management, particularly as related to the human movement system.
 The ICD-9 coding and the range of visits also have been deleted.

 The Catalog of Tests and Measures, specific tests and measures available only on the CD version of the Guide 2nd edition, has been retired, as the information is outdated.
 Instead, APTA activities have focused on determining selected tests and measures through initiatives such as the Evaluation Database to Guide Effectiveness (EDGE) task forces and PTNow.

 The Guide website URL is and will continue to be http://guidetoptpractice.apta.org.
 If you are an APTA member or a paid subscriber, access Guide 3.0 using the same URL and login that you used to access the online Guide second edition.

 How to Cite Guide 3.0